Quality is key when it comes to essential oils. It directly impacts how effective the essential oil will be and the

 Harvesting the Right Part of the Plant

 The environment plays a key role in the quality value of the plant.
 Growing season, elevation, climate, moisture, soil, terrain, and pH all factor into the quality or potency of the essential oil produced.
 It is also essential that the right part of the plant be harvested.
 The aromatic compounds from the leaves of the plant will differ from what is produced in the flowers.
 For example, when you use the yellow flowering tops of the Helichrysum italicum plant from Corsica you will harvest the most dependable benefits, but many essential oil producers will harvest the leaves and stalks as well to increase the oil yield of this delicate crop thereby increasing their profitability.
 This completely changes the composition of the essential oil.

 Where Essential Oils are Sourced Matters

 The best essential oils come from artisans who grow aromatic crops in the indigenous soils of their land and follow stringent growing and harvesting quality standards.
 Plants grown in traditional or indigenous environments yield better results because the natural elements specific to that region promote a higher quality profile of the aromatic compounds produced by the plant.
 For example, Lavender (Lavandula angustifolia) essential oil is indigenous to the Provence region of France and also Bulgaria.
-The high altitudes at which lavender is grown results in the plant having higher ester and sesquiterpene alcohol content, thereby increasing its therapeutic benefits.
+The high altitudes at which lavender is grown results in the plant having higher ester and sesquiterpene alcohol content, thereby increasing its benefits.
 You simply cannot duplicate the rocky soil and growing conditions that are specific to these regions anywhere else.
 Although lavender grows readily in the United States, the chemical composition values are not as beneficial because the growing conditions that exist in its native land cannot be duplicated.
 Where your oils are sourced matters.

 Don’t know where to start?
 Not sure what quality grade the essential oils are you are currently using?
 Want to try a sample?

 Please contact me.
 I’ll be happy to help you.